walaj/svaba/README.md

 VCF of rearrangements and indels parsed from bps.txt.gz and with a somatic_score == 1 (somatic) or 0 (germline) and quality == PASS. *NOTE* that the cutoff for rearrangement vs indel is taken from BWA-MEM, whether it produces a single gapped-alignment or two separate alignments.
 This is an arbitrary cutoff, just as there is no clear consensus distinction between what constitutes an "indel" and a "structural variant".
-The unfiltered VCF files include non-pass variants.
+The unfiltered VCF files include non-PASS variants.

 Filtering and Refiltering
 -----------------------